 In this final week the clinic will put in place measures which will be designed to help prevent you from relapse.

-Who Is Best Suited To Rehab?
+Who Is Likely To Benefit From Rehab?

-Rehab is designed for people who have committed themselves to full recovery.
+Rehab clinic treatment is designed for people who have committed themselves to full recovery.

 Ask the admissions team you're dealing with for this, if they do not provide it.